When you're looking for the perfect sweet treat, there is nothing better than Chocolate Lava Cake! A dessert that is sweet but not too sweet.

 - 1 stick Butter

-- 1 tsp Vanilla
+- 1 teaspoon Vanilla

-- 1 tsp Sea Salt
+- 1 teaspoon Sea Salt

-- 1/4 tsp Cinnamon
+- ¼ teaspoon Cinnamon

-- 1 tsp Honey
+- 1 Tablespoon Honey

 - Prepping the Ramekins or Small Bowls: Using either the butter wrapper or using cooking spray, cover the inside of the baking dishes.

 - Pour chocolate into ramekins making sure to not overfill.
 The lava cake batter will expand in the oven due to the eggs.
 If you overfill, the lava cakes will pop over the tops of your bakeware.
 Fill ⅔ the way up the sides.